- Risk Factors

 - Duck syndrome often indicates that the person experiencing it is suffering from clinical depression, anxiety, or another mental illness.

-- Risk factors for duck syndrome are thought to include the specific and the general, in that the stress of the college environment, personal and family tendencies to excessively emphasize achievement, as well as family overprotection, are considered specific risk factors and the risk factors for depression, anxiety, and mental illness, in general, can be considered more general factors that can predispose a person to develop duck syndrome.
+- Risk factors for duck syndrome include the stress of the college environment, personal and family tendencies to excessively emphasize achievement, family overprotection.
+Depression, anxiety, and mental illness, in general, can predispose a person to develop duck syndrome.

 - While there are no formal diagnostic criteria for duck syndrome, symptoms that have often been described include appearing placid on a superficial level while frantically yet covertly failing in their attempts to keep up with the overwhelming demands placed upon them; feeling that everyone else is faring better than him- or herself, that others are scrutinizing, or even designing the situation to test their performance.